Pančevo: Sports

 There are some popular sporting clubs in town, the football (soccer) team FK Železničar Pančevo, the women's football club ŽFK, the basketball club KK Tamiš and the American football team Pančevo Panthers.
 Currently, the most successful athlete is Slobodan Bitević who lives in the city.
 Dušan Borković is a Serbian auto racing driver from Pančevo.
 He was the two time European champion 2012 European Hill Climb Championship and 2015 European Touring Car Cup, and also a member of the National Assembly of Serbia from 2016 to 2020.

 Landmarks

-One of the most prominent and famous parts of the city is the park.
-It is located in the very heart of Pančevo.
-The park and the Kralj Petar square represent the lungs of the city.
+One of the most prominent and famous parts of the city is the park, located in central Pančevo.